 Churchill Club History

-The first meeting of the Churchill Club was held November 12, 1985, featuring speaker Robert Noyce, inventor of the integrated circuit and founder of Fairchild and Intel.
+The first meeting of Churchill Club was held November 12, 1985, featuring speaker Robert Noyce, integrated circuit pioneer and founder of Fairchild and Intel.
 More than 275 attended that first program.

 Churchill Club was founded by Rich Karlgaard, now publisher of Forbes magazine, and Tony Perkins, former Editor-in-Chief of AlwaysOn.
 The two and a group of friends set about creating an organization dedicated to producing programs where “important people say important things.”

 What’s with the bowler hat?

 We’re glad you asked.
-Once a favored chapeau of Winston Churchill, it also became a symbol of class equality throughout the 19th and 20th centuries.
-The bowler leveled the visual playing field and encouraged the free exchange of ideas—exactly what we strive to do by igniting conversations.
+The bowler, also known as the derby, became a symbol of class equality throughout the 19th and 20th centuries.
+The bowler leveled the visual playing field, thereby encouraging more openness toward others and their ideas—exactly what we strive to do by igniting conversations.